portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 - Click the menu **"CTI > VIP List"**, click the "**Add**" button
 - Enter the VIP customer phone number
-- Enter the friendly text for describe this VIP caller
+- Enter the friendly text to describe this VIP caller
 - Set up how long of the the VIP number validity
 - Enabled: turn on/off